emilkarlen/exactly/README.rst

 * Possibility to set stdin for processes other than the "action to check"
 * Separate sets of environment variables for "action to check" and other processes
 * Improved string character escaping
-* Improved syntax and semantics of expressions, using precedences
 * Type `REG-EX`
 * Type `INTEGER-MATCHER`
 * Support for non-terminating programs (e.g. as ``string-transformer``)